|

 ×

-SOC-2100 Marriage and the FamilyThis course is an introductory course in the sociology of marriage and the family.
-It explores the various sociological approaches to studying the family, the varieties of family forms, and problems facing American families.
-The course will begin by defining marriage and family and recognizing the commonality and diversity of experiences among families.
-The course also examines the ways in which families vary by social class, race, gender, and sexuality and how the material conditions of people's lives shape their attitudes and behaviors.
-Diversity and change are central themes when studying trends in family life in the United States.
-This course will explore the complexities of marriage and family, helping students to develop an appreciation for the changes that have shaped families today.
+SOC-2100 Marriage and the FamilyThis is an introductory course in the sociology of marriage and the family.
+It explores the various sociological approaches to studying the family, the varieties of family forms, and the problems facing American families.
+The course begins by defining marriage and family and recognizing the commonality and diversity of experiences among families.
+Students examine the ways in which families vary by social class, race, gender, and sexuality, and how the material conditions of people's lives shape their attitudes and behaviors.
+This course explores the complexities of marriage and family, helping students to develop an appreciation for the changes that have shaped families today.
+NOTE: For SOC-2100, please remove the offering dates for Guided Study.
+We may be canceling GS permanently.
 Study Methods:

 Credits: 3 Preview the Online Syllabus | Marriage and the Family | 3 |